carj/pyPreservica/docs/index.rst

    .. py:method::  metadata_for_entity(entity, schema)

-    Fetch the metadata document by its schema from an entity
+    Fetch the first metadata document which matches the schema URI from an entity

     :param Entity entity: The entity containing the metadata
     :param str schema: The metadata schema URI
-    :return: The first XML on the entity document matching the schema URI
+    :return: The first XML document on the entity document matching the schema URI
     :rtype: str

    .. py:method::  add_metadata(entity, schema, data)